docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 --------------------------------------------------------------------------------

-.. _control-object-property-location:
+.. _controlobj-location:

 location
 ********
 Type: ``Point``

 A :ref:`Point` object describing the location of the element as an array, ``[x, y]``, representing the coordinates of the upper left corner of the element.
 These are screen coordinates for ``Window`` elements, and parent-relative coordinates for other elements.